Syrian Social Nationalist Party in Lebanon: Foundation and early years

 In November 1932, he secretly established the first nucleus of the Syrian Social Nationalist Party, which operated underground for the first three years of its existence.
 In 1933, it started publishing a monthly journal called Al-Majalla which was distributed in the American University of Beirut.
 The articles written in that journal and the speeches given by Saadeh consolidated the ideological basis of the party, and contributed to its popularity.

 Its open hostility to colonialism led to six months in prison for creating a clandestine party in 1936.
 He was also accused in the trial of having been in contact with the fascist movements of Germany and Italy, but the charge was dropped as a letter was addressed from Germany denying any relationships.
 It is during his months in prison that Saadeh laid down the final ideological foundations of the party in The Genesis of Nations.

 Saadeh emigrated again to Brazil in 1938 and afterwards to Argentina, only to return to Lebanon in 1947 following the country's independence from the French in 1943.
-By that time, the SSNP-L had grown exponentially and had clashed on many occasions with its primary ideological rival, the Kataeb Party, which was committed to the notion of Lebanon in its French borders.
+By that time, the SSNP-L had grown exponentially and had clashed on many occasions with its primary ideological rival, the Lebanese nationalist Kataeb Party (also known as the "Phalange" or "Phalangists"), which was committed to the notion of Lebanon in its French borders.

 The SSNP-L rejected this state of Lebanon on the basis that the borders outlining the newly created states were fictitious, resulting from colonialism, and do not reflect any historical and social realities.
-The party claimed that Greater Syria as defined by Saadeh represents the national ideal encompassing the historical people of Mesopotamia and the Fertile Crescent, bound together by a clearly defined geography and a common historical, social and cultural development path.
+The party claimed that the region of Syria as defined by Saadeh represents the national ideal encompassing the historical people of Mesopotamia and the Fertile Crescent, bound together by a clearly defined geography and a common historical, social and cultural development path.
 Furthermore, and with the start of the Arab–Israeli conflict in 1948, Saadeh radicalized the party's Anti-Zionist stance by declaring that "Our struggle with the enemy is not a struggle for borders but for existence".

 On 4 July 1949, a year after the declaration of the establishment of the state of Israel and the 1948 Arab–Israeli War, and as a response to a series of aggressions perpetrated by the Kataeb-backed central government, the SSNP-L attempted its first revolution.
 Following a violent crackdown by government forces, Saadeh traveled to Damascus to meet with Husni al-Za'im in an attempt to obtain his support, although he was handed over to Lebanese authorities, and executed on July the 8, 1949.